-tion or ohmic) should read which coordinate (z or $\phi$ ).
-The capacitance, and consequently, the noise is somewhat smaller on the junction side than on the ohmic side, and the strip pitch on the junction side can be 25 $\mu$ m, while on the ohmic side, it is limited to about 50 $\mu$ m because of the presence of the p-stop implant.
+Optimization of z and φ readout strips.
+(This paragraph still needs to be rewritten.)
+A major issue is which side of the detector (junction or ohmic) should read which coordinate (z or φ).
+The capacitance, and consequently, the noise is somewhat smaller on the junction side than on the ohmic side, and the strip pitch on the junction side can be $25~\mu m$, while on the ohmic side, it is limited to about $50~\mu m$ because of the presence of the p-stop implant.
 For these reasons and because the z vertex measurement is more important from the point of view of physics, we use the junction side for the z strips on the inner layers.
 The better performance of the junction side also helps compensate for the additional resistance and capacitance imposed by the longer z fanout circuit.

-In order to maintain acceptable signal-to-noise ratios for tracks at large dip angles, we employ a 100 $\mu$ m readout pitch for these z strips with one floating strip in between every two readout strips.
-We have considered using a wider readout pitch, for example, $200Z\mu$ m for the very forward and backward regions in order to increase the signal at large dip angles.
+In order to maintain acceptable signal-to-noise ratios for tracks at large dip angles, we employ a 100 μ m readout pitch for these z strips with one floating strip in between every two readout strips.
+We have considered using a wider readout pitch, for example, 200 μ m for the very forward and backward regions in order to increase the signal at large dip angles.
 However, this would involve yet another detector design, and based on our present estimates of achievable electronic noise, it does not appear to be necessary.